home-assistant/home-assistant.io/source/_integrations/alarm_control_panel.template.markdown

 ha_domain: template
 ---

-The `template` integrations creates alarm control panels that combine integrations or adds pre-processing logic to actions.
+The `template` integrations creates alarm control panels that combine integrations or adds preprocessing logic to actions.

 There are several powerful ways to use this integration, including grouping existing integrations into a simpler integrations, or adding logic that Home Assistant will execute when accessed.